The Orthodox Church consists of jurisdictions.

 England,

-with parishes in Western Europe.
+with monasteries and parishes in Western Europe.

 She recently celebrated her centennial year.

-The Russian Church Abroad stands strong against the withering blasts of atheism, the brutality of a largely anti-Christian world, and the evil one's "two great commandments": "Live and let live" and "Don't judge me" — fueling a rampant immorality now burning out of control throughout the West.
-Westerners seem almost to have forgotten the essence of Christian life: the self-denying love of God and His holy ways; the love of neighbor which truly engages the lives around us; the caring for all children, who need stability, rectitude, role models of goodness, and a mother and father joined in permanent vows of self-giving, sacrificial love.
+We discern this sleight of hand in our own time and culture with the the "two great commandments," "Live and let live" and "Don't judge me," fueling a rampant immorality now burning out of control.
+Westerners seem almost to have forgotten the essence of Christian life: a self-denying love of God and His holy ways; a love of neighbor which truly engages; a caring for all children, who need stability, rectitude, role models of goodness, and a mother and father joined in permanent vows of self-giving love.

 Our Patriarch